-AQA A-Level Equations that aren't givenWatch
+AQA A-Level Equations that aren't givenWatch this thread

 - SHM formulae (every last one, even the weird fruity looking energy equation that relates amplitude and such)

 - Kinetic theory formula (p = (1/3)*density*c^2...
 I'm just going to go derive that one now :-

 - Circular Motion v^2 / r formula

 All the above three are formula derivations that seem to have popped up in questions on my past papers or IAL past papers, and it appears as though they don't directly require derivation but instead require usage at a step of the derivation, i.e. rather than using the formulae given on the sheet you must take a step back and utilise a different method.

 I'll ask my teacher on Monday to see if she could make a formula sheet or tell me some, or perhaps someone else may provide them :P

 which rearranges to

 which is likely what the questions will need